Computational and Information Science

 Computation is now a crucial tool for discovery in the sciences, engineering, and increasingly so in the humanities.
 Scientific computation is also a diverse field.
 It requires a working knowledge of numerical analysis (to develop new and more accurate algorithms), best-practices in software engineering (to implement and maintain ever-growing scientific software systems), computer science (to exploit emerging trends in hardware and programming practices), and statistics and data modeling (to analyze and interpret the massive digital data sets that are now routinely collected in all fields).

-The graduate certificate in computational and information science is open to Princeton University graduate students.
+The graduate certificate in computational and information science is only open to Princeton University graduate students who are currently enrolled.
 It is designed to recognize the achievements of students who have undertaken comprehensive training in these topics, both through formal course work and through research in their subject area.

 The certificate program was originally proposed and designed to be part of the Program in Integrative Information, Computer and Application Sciences (PICASso) by Professor J.P.
 Singh, with the resources required to administer the program now provided by the Princeton Institute for Computational Science and Engineering (PICSciE).

-To earn the certificate, students must complete four requirements: (1) take for credit and pass two of the three approved core courses, (2) take for credit and pass one approved elective course, usually this is a course specific to their research discipline, (3) give a seminar on their thesis research, and (4) write a thesis which contains a significant computational component, as judged by the thesis advisor who must write a short letter to certify this component.
+To earn the certificate, students must complete four requirements: (1) take for credit and pass two of the three approved core courses, (2) take for credit and pass one approved elective course, usually this is a course specific to their research discipline, (3) give a seminar/public talk (in their home department) on their thesis research, and (4) write a thesis which contains a significant computational component, as judged by the thesis advisor who must write a short letter to certify this component.

 The following describes in more detail each of these requirements: